Safari vs. Chrome: The Ultimate Showdown for Best Browser Performance

 Extension Ecosystem

 The browser world can be significantly improved with the use of extensions.
 While Safari features necessary extensions, it doesn’t have nearly as many as Chrome.
-Google Chrome’s extensions library is vast and varied and offers many free apps, making it the clear winner in the extensions game.
+Google Chrome’s extensions library is vast and varied, making it the clear winner in the extensions game.

 Safari vs. Chrome: Cross-Platform Compatibility